NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 organization that you are an admin of (As a Microsoft employee, you can create a new test organization from your Azure DevOps profile page).
 Currently this is the only way to test the extension.
-6. Copy the file `vss-extension-dev.json.template` into
-`vss-extension-dev.json` file with the new publisher that you setup.
+6. Copy the file `vss-extension-dev.json.template` into a new `vss-extension-dev.json` file with the new publisher that you setup.
 Also update the name and id fields.